 - The trick of attaching the guides is to place the nut on the slit, with the screw going through it.
 Then place the toothpicks (of 2 cm length) on the sides of the nut and attach the toothpicks to the PVC pipe by just three drops of Araldite on the outer edge, as shown in photos # 14, 15.

 Depending on the limb lengths that you need for making your puppet character, the tubes should be cut accordingly.
 In this step I have shown the limb length segment proportions and lengths that I have used for this particular puppet.
 The limb segment length is to be interpreted as axis-to-axis length between joints.The following piece of writing of this section is a bit of diversion and can be skipped, in case you just want to get started with the fabrication.
 This is a chat about why I am using the limb segment length proportions that are used for PUBLU Puppet.

 - The first diagram gives the proportions in terms of integers (mostly), some numbers are half integral.

 - The integer proportions presented here have been derived from the data given in the book- Humanscale 1/2/3, Joan C. Bardagjy, Alvin R. Tilley, Niels Diffrient, Published by The MIT Press, 1974.

-- In this book the average limb segment lengths have been given in inches (measured for humans and averaged), not the integer and half integer proportions, that are given in this Instructable.
+- In this book the average limb segment lengths of adult males have been given in inches, not the integer and half integer proportions, that are given in this Instructable.